Mike-Honey/co2-levels/README.md

 If you would prefer to process your data offline, just clone this project to your local drive, load your files into the **C:\Dev\co2-levels\co2-levels-data-files\aranet4** folder, then open the PBIX file using Power BI Desktop and hit the **Refresh** button.

 The start of each file name (before the first underscore character "_") will be used as the "Monitor ID".
+Data for multiple Monitors must be presented in separate files.

 The Ararnet4 file format is currently the only one supported for this project, but it should be relatively easy to integrate other formats.
 If you would like to propose a new format, please create an Issue for this project (using the blank issue template) and attach as many sample files as possible.